xbmc/xbmc/skin/Project Mayhem III/fonts/FrancophilSans_readme.txt

 These fonts can NOT be included in any compilation CDs, disks or products, either commercial or shareware unless prior permission granted."

+2007.07.28 by smuto
+-add 1250 Latin2: Eastern Europe (not all - only my polish glyph)